pfptcommunity/pfptcommunity/README.md

 # NPRE API

 [Nexus People Risk Explorer](https://www.proofpoint.com/us/products/nexus-people-risk-explorer) (NPRE) gives you a unified view of your people-centric risk across the Proofpoint platform and third-party products.
-The NPRE API allows you to download a csv file usingusing an API call.
+The NPRE API allows you to download a csv file using an API call.
 The API is documented in the NPRE Admin Guide that can be found on the community website.
 <br>